markdown-extended/manifest/mde-manifest.md

     [Test.com]: http://test.com/ "My optional title"

+Referenced links MUST allow *user defined attributes* ([§§](#D6a)):

+    [Test.com]: http://test.com/ "My optional title" {#link-id .link-class}

+As the reference definition MUST be written alone on a line, optional *spaces* CAN separate the reference's content and the attributes definition.

 ### B.6.
 Images {#B6}

 Basically, images follow the same notation as for *links* ([§§](#B5)) with a leading exclamation point.